Smeidir/QAOA/README.md

 - QUBO 2 ising, (for the quantum) and ibm quadratic program with restrictions for cplex¨
 - Feel for classical vs quantum -> run classic optimizer and scale WITH CONSTRAINTS -> Dont do random graphs, do specific graphs (see the genetic algorithm paper) //or other
-- use the timing of cplex solver - dome
-- Finish warm start- done
 - Use warm start from qiskit solver
 - fully connectedness and connectedness of graphs- for report